 More Smoky Mountain & Gatlinburg Restaurants

 These are just some of the incredible Smoky Mountain and Gatlinburg restaurants that you should visit during your vacation!
 There is something for everyone, from barbeque to Italian.
-Whether you’re in the mood for pizza or are looking for somewhere to have dinner with a view, you’ll have plenty of options in the Smokies.
+Whether you’re in the mood for pizza or are looking for somewhere to have dinner with a view, you’ll have plenty of places to eat in Gatlinburg and the Smoky Mountains.
 Other popular restaurants in the area include Crockett’s Breakfast Camp, Paula Deen’s Family Kitchen, and The Peddler Steakhouse.

 When you stay with Timber Tops Cabin Rentals, you will be just a short drive from all of these famous restaurants in Gatlinburg TN and the Smoky Mountains.
 With everything from 1 bedroom cabins to 15 bedroom lodges, we are guaranteed to have the perfect accommodations for your vacation.
 To start planning your getaway, browse our selection of cabins in Gatlinburg!